T'nalak: Dreamt designs from Fu Dalu

-The weaving of traditional T'nalak cloth begins when a T'boli woman has a damgo (dream) in which they encounter Fu Dalu, the T'boli Goddess of abacá and guardian of the T’nalak.
+The weaving of traditional T'nalak cloth begins when a T'boli woman has a kena (dream) in which they encounter Fu Dalu, the T'boli Goddess of abacá and guardian of the T'nalak.
 During these dreams, Fu Dalu shows the woman the designs that would eventually be woven into the cloth.

 The dyeing and weaving processes are approached with extra care because the T'boli believe that Fu Dalo comes to inhabit each individual yarn.

 Selection, stripping

 The broader community, including the T'boli men, participate in the production of cloth during the abaca fiber selection and stripping process.
 The fibers are taken from the stalk of the abacá (Musa textilis), a banana plant species native to the Philippines.

+To do so, they fix a cowrie shell to one end of an abacá stem pole and link the other end to the roof as a hinge, pushing on the pole to apply pressure on the fibre with the shell.
 The fibers, which are very thin, are carefully stripped from the stalk with the use of a mounted blade, and then sun-dried.

 Ikat dyeing

 The fibers are then sun-dried, and then dyed using the indigenous dye-resist technique called "ikat."
 Sections of the abaca thread are coated by the weaver with a wax-resistant substance so that they will resist the dye.
 The process is repeated several times in order to suit the requirements of the design.

+T'nalak contains three colours: white symbolises purity, red represents blood and black signifies the soil.
+In addition to white abacá, the red dye comes from the brownish-red roots of the loko tree, while the black is obtained by boiling the green leaves of the knalum tree for seven days, which turn them dark as ink.

 Weaving process

 The weaver then implements the design on a backstrap loom, a process that can take up to two months, depending on the design revealed in the dream.

 Offerings, such as woven blouses and jewelry, are traditionally left in the weaving area as tribute to Fu Dalo.
+During the extensive weaving process, female weavers and their husbands are banned from having sex as a show of respect to Fu Dalu.

 Description

-This traditional cloth is hand-woven from carefully selected, stripped, and sun-dried Abaca fibers.
+This traditional cloth is hand-woven from carefully selected, stripped, and sun-dried abaca fibers.
 The colorant of the materials are natural dyes produced by boiling the bark, roots and leaves of plants.

 Unlike many of the colorful cloth patterns in Mindanao, T'nalak is distinctive in using only three different colors - black, white, and red.
 Black serves as the background color, and is the dominant color of the cloth, while white is used to create different motifs.
 Red is typically used to accentuate the patterns.
 Common motifs include the human, the crab, the shield, the lizard, and the traditional frog.